Understanding Flexeril (Cyclobenzaprine)

 In 2011, US physicians wrote 25.2 million prescriptions for Flexeril and other medications that contain Cyclobenzaprine.

 Within the last five years, emergency room department visits related to muscle relaxant abuse almost doubled; they increased from 15,830 to 31,763 visits.

 Finding Treatment For Flexeril Addiction

 Flexeril can be an effective way to help manage debilitating pain associated with muscle injuries, but it’s important to remember that abuse of any drug is dangerous and can lead to the development of a serious addiction.
 If you think that someone you love may be abusing or addicted to Flexeril, don’t worry; there are multiple treatment options available.
-Contact a dedicated treatment provider and get started on the road toward recovery today.
+Contact a treatment provider for rehab-related help today.